fanduel-oss/refract/base/redux/README.tpl.md

 *   :pencil: **Typed**: written in TypeScript, fully typed integrations
 *   :zap: **Universal**: supports React, React Native, Inferno and Preact

-Refract lets you handle your component effects and side-effects, so that you can write your code in a clear, pure, and declarative fashion by using reactive programming.

-Refract makes reactive programming possible in React, React Native, Preact and Inferno, with only a single higher-order component!
+Refract makes reactive programming possible in React, React Native, Preact and Inferno, with only a single higher-order component or a single hook!
 You can choose to start using a tiny bit of reactive programming, or go full reactive.
 Refract allows you to:

 *   [Manage side effects](https://refract.js.org/) like API calls, analytics, logging, etc.
 *   [Manipulate, replace and inject props](https://refract.js.org/usage/pushing-to-props), you can even [fully replace Redux `connect` HoC](https://refract.js.org/recipes/replacing-connect)